finnlu98/InvoiceGenerator/README.md

 # Purpose

 I recently started free lancing in Bergen as a lighting technician.
+Since I don`t have an employer that pays taxes for me each month I must expect a larger tax collection in May.
 In order to keep track of my expected costs related to tax and added taxes I wanted to create something that could automaically track this while sending invoices to my customers.

 This app has therefore the MVP features for my needs and I will use it in the year to come.